personal notes

 11. Limitations

-This is a tutorial code, and it cuts the corners that production implementations do not.
+This code is for the tutorial purpose only, and it cuts the corners that production implementations do not.
 The velocity field is the raw energy density with no smoothing; a Helmholtz-type regularization (identifying the gradient in an \(H^1\) inner product instead of \(L^2\)) gives smoother boundaries and better mesh-independence.
 The descent has no line search or acceptance test, so the objective is not monotone.
 Hole nucleation is absent - the result can depend on the initial seeding - and the topological derivative would fix that.
 The point load is a singularity handled by crude clipping.
 And first-order upwinding smears the interface; WENO schemes and narrow-band solvers are the standard upgrades.
 None of these change the conceptual core: solve the PDE, read the shape gradient off the boundary, transport the level set, repeat.

 References